Hemen-G/Mango-leaf-disease-detection/README.md

 - **Data Preprocessing**: Automated dataset splitting and image preprocessing
 - **Model Visualization**: Includes training progress tracking and confusion matrix analysis
 - **Export Capabilities**: Save trained models and training history for future use
+- **Inference Pipeline**: Ready-to-use code for making predictions on new images

 ## Supported Disease Classes
 The model can identify the following conditions: